 This may involve re-sentencing, where the Magistrate or Judge will decide whether you can continue with community-based supervision.

-If you are subject to a Commonwealth order, we have an obligation to notify the Federal Attorney-General’s unit when you breach of the order conditions.
+If you are subject to a Commonwealth order, we have an obligation to notify the Federal Attorney-General’s unit when you breach the order conditions.
 This will allow them to decide whether they will prosecute the matter before court.

 Who is suitable for probation

-You may be suitable for a probation order if the court believes that a period of supervision will you to address identified needs in a supported environment through a structured case management plan.
+You may be suitable for a probation order if the court believes that a period of supervision will help you to address identified needs in a supported environment through a structured case management plan.
 This decision is dependent on the PPS’s assessment.

 A probation order allows the court to sentence you in a way that ensures you can be treated for problems such as drug addiction and gambling.